In This Article

 Be Honest With Yourself About Why You're Afraid

-Now's the perfect time to ask yourself why you're afraid of falling head over heels for someone.
-For instance, have you been hurt in the past, and the thought of falling in love with someone again worries you because of what you've gone through before?
-Or are you someone who tends to keep others at a distance and doesn't want to open up and truly let yourself fall because you're not comfortable being that vulnerable around another person?
+Ask yourself why you're afraid of falling in love with someone.
+For instance, have you been hurt in the past and the thought of falling in love again worries you because of what you've gone through before?
+Are you someone who tends to keep others at a distance and doesn't want to open up?
+Are you afraid to truly let yourself fall for someone because you're not comfortable being vulnerable around another person?

 Feel Your Feelings

-The next step is to try and experience your feelings and work through these emotions and lingering doubts that are preventing you from letting go and being in love.
-For example, if you're worried that falling in love will put you at risk of ending up brokenhearted, you need to deal with and overcome these feelings head-on.
-Talking to friends and family, seeking out the help of a therapist, and focusing on self-care are ways to deal with the residual feelings of sadness, disappointment, and heartbreak from a previous relationship.
+The next step is to try and experience your feelings and work through these emotions and lingering doubts about being in love.
+If you're worried that falling in love will put you at risk of ending up brokenhearted, for example, you need to recognize and overcome these feelings head-on.
+"Getting to know our fears of intimacy and how they inform our behavior is an important step to having a fulfilling, long-term relationship," Firestone says.
 There's always a risk involved when it comes to love, but once you understand that it's an inherent part of the process, you'll be better able to let down your guard going forward.

 Pick a Worthy Partner

-4. Understand It's Okay to Be Vulnerable
+Know That It's Okay to Be Vulnerable

 Understand That It Takes Time

 Getting over this kind of fear doesn't happen overnight, and once you understand that it's a marathon and not a sprint, falling for someone won't seem so drastic and intimidating.
 You can take small steps and challenge yourself each day to help you deal with your fear of falling in love, such as making a conscious effort to be more open with your partner.
 Falling in love can be a magical process if you let yourself experience it, and when you're willing to finally take this risk, you'll see that the reward is entirely worth it.